-Is there anything quite like the rich, tangy, and umami-filled flavor of Caesar dressing?
+Is there anything quite like the rich, tangy, and umami-filled flavor of Caesar Dressing?
 It’s no wonder Caesar salads are relatively simple.
 With a dressing like that, you don’t need much else!
-Homemade Caesar dressing is also very simple, despite its complex flavor, so don’t shy away from making it yourself at home.
-Our simple recipe takes has all that bold flavor you’ll find with a restaurant dressing made with just a few simple ingredients (and maybe just one special ingredient 😉).
+Homemade Caesar dressing is also very simple despite its complex flavor, so don’t shy away from making it yourself at home.
+My easy recipe has all that bold flavor in a restaurant dressing but is made with just a few simple ingredients (and maybe just one special ingredient 😉).

-You only need a few simple ingredients to make homemade Caesar dressing, and our version is even faster and easier thanks to the use of mayonnaise instead of making our own egg and oil emulsion.
+You only need a few simple ingredients to make this dressing, and my version is even faster and easier as I use mayonnaise instead of making an egg and oil emulsion.
 Here’s what you’ll need to make your own homemade Caesar dressing:

 - Garlic: Fresh garlic provides both a savory flavor and a little kick of heat to the dressing.